FG seeks $36bn to complete railway projects

 by OWEDE AGBAJILEKE, Abuja

-Amaechi informed the committee that part of the $5.5 billion loan being sought was to fund the Itakpe to Warri, Kano to Kadun and Port Harcourt to Calabar aspects of the rail projects.
+Amaechi informed the committee that part of the $5.5 billion loan being sought was to fund the Itakpe to Warri, Kano to Kaduna and Port Harcourt to Calabar aspects of the rail projects.

 Buhari had in a letter to the National Assembly requested approval for $5.5 billion foreign loan, as part of the 2016-2018 External Borrowing Plan meant to finance capital projects in the 2017 budget and refinance maturing domestic debts.

-He stated that while $2.5billion is to finance capital projects in this year’s appropriation act, $3billion would be used to refinance maturing domestic debts.
+He stated that while $2.5 billion was to finance capital projects in this year’s appropriation act, $3 billion would be used to refinance maturing domestic debts.

 The Senate committee had raised queries regarding the impact of the planned borrowing of $5.5 billion on the living standards of Nigerians.

-He said that all actions and decisions with respect to these loan request by his Committee and indeed this Senate will be done on its merits.
+He said that all actions and decisions with respect to this loan request by his Committee and indeed this Senate would be done on its merits.

-Wondering why the Federal Government could not resort to local resources in servicing the local loans, the commitee declared that it is important Nigerians are told how the projects the loans were to be used for which would help in servicing and paying the debts.
+“Borrowing at 7 percent interest rate in the international market is cheaper than borrowing at 17 percent interest rate in the local market,” Adeosun noted.
+Wondering why the Federal Government could not resort to local resources in servicing the local loans, the committee declared that it was important Nigerians were told how the projects the loans were to be used for, which would help in servicing and paying the debts.